AdobeDocs/pass.en/help/authentication/iostvos-sdk-overview.md

 - **Authorization token:** Grants access to a specific protected resource identified by a unique resourceID.
 It consists of an authorization grant issued by the authorizing party along with the original resourceID.
 This information is bound to the device initiating the request.
 - **Short-lived media token:** The AccessEnabler grants access to the hosting application for a given resource by returning a short-lived media token.
 This token is generated based on the authorization token that was previously acquired for that specific particular resource.
 Also, this token is not bound to the device and the associated life-span is significantly shorter (default: 5 minutes).

-Upon successful authentication and authorization, Adobe Pass authentication will issue authentication, authorization and short-lived media tokens.
+Upon successful authentication and authorization, Adobe Pass Authentication will issue authentication, authorization and short-lived media tokens.
 These tokens should be cached on the user's device and used for the duration of their associated life-spans.